Environmental variables allow you to fine-tune the synthetics job manager configuration to meet your specific environmental and functional needs.

 New Relic is not liable for any modifications you make to the synthetics job manager files.

-Scaling out with multiple SJM instances
+Scaling out with multiple SJM deployments

 When installing multiple SJM releases, you must provide a unique name for each release.
-All instances should be configured with the same private location key in their values.yaml file.
-While not required, setting the fullnameOverride is recommended to create shorter, more manageable resource names.
+All instances must be configured with the same private location key.

-For example, to install two SJMs named sjm-alpha and sjm-beta into the newrelic namespace:
+Setting the fullnameOverride is highly recommended to create shorter, more manageable resource names.
+For example, to install two SJMs named sjm-alpha and sjm-beta into the newrelic namespace (both using the same values.yaml with your fixed parallelism and completions):